pudly/schmopera-hugo/content/articles/stephen-frys-latest-charming-appearance-at-the-royal-opera-house.md

 ---
-title: Stephen Fry's latest charming appearance at the Royal Opera House
+title: "Stephen Fry&#039;s latest charming appearance at the Royal Opera House"
 ---

 I think this event was a groundbreaking step forward in making opera accessible to a new generation.
 Moderated by our favourite Stephen Fry, the [Intelligence²](http://www.intelligencesquared.com/) debate was whether Richard Wagner or Giuseppe Verdi reigned as an operatic master.
 With columnist/blogger [Norman Lebrecht](http://www.normanlebrecht.com/) backing Verdi and novelist [Philip Hensher](http://en.wikipedia.org/wiki/Philip_Hensher) vouching for Wagner, the debate was part of a celebration of the 200th birthday of both composers.
 It also features some great performances by young operatic talent, most notably Dušica Biljelić's performance of Desdemona's aria from Verdi's _Otello_ (begins at 35:00).